There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 Will doing a speed awareness course affect my car insurance?

-When you buy car insurance, your insurer or broker will ask you to disclose whether you have any speeding convictions or points on your licence that could push your premium up — and you are legally obliged to tell them the truth.
+When you buy car insurance, your insurer or broker will ask you to disclose whether you have any speeding convictions or points on your driving licence that could push your premium up — and you are legally obliged to tell them the truth.
 If you’ve taken a speed awareness course, you will have avoided a conviction and points, however, you have still broken the Road Traffic Act and some insurers will ask you whether you’ve been on a course when you buy cover from them.
 If they do ask, it’s important that you answer truthfully, so you don’t risk invalidating your policy.

 If you already have vehicle insurance, again, it’s a good idea to let your insurance company know that you’ve attended a speed awareness course so that your policy doesn’t become invalid.
 This may cause them to increase your premium as they may see you as more of a risk than a driver who hasn’t been caught speeding.

 On the other hand, you may save money on your car insurance by going on a speed awareness course.
-Some insurers could see you as less of a risk because you’ve refreshed your knowledge of the Highway Code and have therefore become a safer driver.
+Some insurers could see you as less of a risk because you’ve reviewed your knowledge of the Highway Code and have therefore become a safer driver.

 What are the benefits of doing a speed awareness course?